 Cover the pot once the liquid comes to a simmer and reduce the temperature to low.
 Cook the escabeche for 10 minutes stirring once or twice.

 Cover the pot and turn the stove off.
-Leave the pot on the stove and allow the guineitos and mollejas to warm through for 5-10 minutes before serving.
+Leave the pot on the stove and allow the guineitos and mollejas to warm for 5-10 minutes before serving.

-You can eat them cold or warm them slightly or completely in the microwave when you’re ready to eat them.
+You can eat them cold or warm them slightly (or completely) in the microwave when you’re ready to eat them.

 Consume whatever you heat up that day, though.
 Don’t return them to the fridge after you’ve reheated them.

-Can I freeze Guineitos con Mollejas en Escabeche?
+Can I Freeze Guineitos con Mollejas en Escabeche?

-I’ve only frozen guineitos con mollejas en escabeche once, and that was to see if it was possible.
+I’ve only frozen this dish once, and that was to see if it was possible.

 Try this Guineitos con Mollejas en Escabeche recipe out this year, and let me know what you think in the comments below.
 Don’t forget to share it far and wide, too!